 3. All dogs must be microchipped

-4. All owners must prove that they have the means to properly care for their
+4. All owners must have the means to properly care for their

 Your pet must be safely confined and have adequate food, water and shelter.

 Proper confinement is necessary to protect the public or someone living in the

 Rights of Animal Care and Control to Refuse Adoption